sezinkarasu/deceptionbench-llama-qwen-eval/known-limitations.md

 # Known Limitations — Full Detail

-This document expands on the condensed Known Limitations section in the main [README](readme.md) It covers the qwen3:8b truncation/empty-response artifact in full, and the diagnostic process that uncovered a related failure mode in the L3 multi-turn data.
+This document expands on the Known Limitations section in the main [README](readme.md).
+I'm covering the qwen3:8b truncation/empty-response artifact in full here, along with the diagnostic process that led me to it — I first noticed a related failure mode while reviewing the L3 multi-turn data, which is what prompted me to go back and audit the single-turn baseline results too.

+## Truncation/empty-response artifact (qwen3:8b, single-turn)

+I first noticed this while reviewing the L3 multi-turn output, where nearly all qwen3:8b generations showed the same problem: empty or truncated `response_text`.
+That led me to go back and check the L1-baseline single-turn condition for the same issue, since I suspected it might not be limited to multi-turn scenarios.

+A manual audit of the qwen3:8b L1-baseline condition found 42 rows (of 293, ~14%) where
+`response_text` was empty or truncated mid-generation, yet a `decept`/`honest` verdict was still assigned by the judge model.
+This includes 5 fully-blank rows (`response_text`, `thought_verdict`, and `response_verdict` all empty), consistent with a dropped or failed API call during the run.
+Truncated rows were disproportionately labeled `decept` (roughly 4:1 decept:honest among the 42).

 ## Truncation/empty-response artifact (qwen3:8b, single-turn)